Iterators and Ranges

 • A random access iterator can move forward and backward, and by any distance

-Given ranges are built upon iterators, it’s perhaps not surprising that ranges are also separated into categories, based on the capability of the iterator they are based upon.
+Given that ranges are built upon iterators, it’s perhaps not surprising that ranges are also separated into categories, based on the capability of the iterator they are based upon.

 For example: